de-Medeiros-insect-lab/larval_diptera_tree/README.md

 # Step 8 - Maximum likelihood tree
 We copied the concatenated alignment, phylogenetic constraints and made an IQTREE partition file in the folder analyses/IQTREE.
 It also constains the bash script that calls IQTREE with all options.

+# Step 9 - unconstrained maximum likelihood tree
+We got an error of negative branch length when running Step 8.
+Therefore, we ran an unconstrained ML tree to find taxa that may be mislabelled/misplaced (such as NUMT copies).

+We manually noted samples that seemed misplaced based on superfamily clusters.
+From these, we decided to exclude samples that (1) had sequence information from only 1 gene AND (2) had bootstrap values >50.
+These samples were excluded from the constraint tree and concatenated sequence files.

+# Step 10 - rerun maximum likelihood tree